-Academic preparation Parents should be aware of the basic language and general skill-level expected of children starting mainstream school.
-It is recommended that parents get a copy of the curriculum several months before school begins to help prepare.
-Access to the basic curriculum allows parents and therapists to identify possible gaps in language and concepts, which can be addressed before the child starts school.
-Pre-school workbooks for language and maths can give parents an awareness of the basics that their children will need.
-Parent involvement at school There are a number of ways that parents can become involved at school.
-Volunteering in the library, attending field trips, or helping with class events or special programmes are some suggestions.
-There will also be a PTA (Parent-Teacher Association) that supports administrative and maintenance management.
-If parents can support the running of the school, they have an additional opportunity to get to know the head teacher and teachers.
+There are a number of ways that parents can become involved at school.
+Volunteering in the library, attending field trips, or helping with class parties or special programs are some suggestions.
+There may also be parents' committee that supports administrative and maintenance management.
+If parents can support the running of the school, they have an additional opportunity to get to know the principal and teachers.
 This, in turn, will raise awareness of the child and how everyone can support that child's successful integration into the school.